Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 One of the easier problems to spot on an F1 tire is flat spotting.
 This is caused by a driver locking up the brakes, which is visually obvious on TV by the puff of smoke that the tires give off as they brake too hard into a corner.
 When the brakes lock up (by the driver applying them too hard), the wheels stop turning even though the car continues to move forward.

-This forward momentum of the car simply drags the hot, soft, stationary tire across the abrasive road surface, scrubbing a section of the tire off into that plume of smoke.
+This forward momentum of the car simply drags the hot, stationary tire across the abrasive road surface, scrubbing a section of the tire off into that plume of smoke.
 This creates the flat spot on the tire.
 As the driver continues, particularly in the slower corners, that spot on the tire surface can be seen going round and round.

 This uneven surface then causes vibration at high speeds as the tire spins while being unbalanced.
 It also inevitably causes a lack of grip, and usually forces the driver to pit for new tires, or abandon their lap if it’s during a qualifying session.
+The vibrations are uncomfortable for the driver, but they can also lead to damage on the car if they’re excessive enough.

 Cold Tires